Skip to main content

 3. Diosc doesn't make forgery easier or harder

-Q: What data does Diosc Hub store?
+Q: What data does Diosc store?

 • Not stored: Authentication tokens, passwords, session cookies